cossacklabs/pg_themis/README.md

 =======

-pg_themis is a PostgreSQL extension for encryption using the themis library.
+pg_themis is a PostgreSQL extension for encrypting/decrypting data using the [Themis](https://github.com/cossacklabs/themis)  library.
 Requires PostgreSQL version 9.1 or later.

 ## Building and installing PG_Themis